-The Sport Program Coordinators are interested in gaining an insight to what sports and activities the community members of the Barkly region are interested in, If people are interested in gain accreditation in refereeing, umpiring, coaching and event management or if people are wanting to be a part of a sports committee.
-By gaining feedback this will help us with developing the best strategy to take place for the Barkly community.
+The Sport Program Coordinators are interested in gaining an insight on the following:

+- what sports and activities the community members of the Barkly region are interested in. - whether people are interested in gaining accreditation in refereeing, umpiring, coaching and event management - if people are interested in being part of a sports committee.

+This feedback this will help the Sports Program Coordinators with developing the best strategy to implement in the Barkly community.